reflectoring/reflectoring.github.io/content/blog/2022/2022-01-17-immutables-library.md

 ## Creating a Basic Immutable Entity

 Let's now look at how the Immutables library makes it simple to create an immutable entity without that much boilerplate code.
 Let us only look at the `Article` entity, because it will be very similar for the `User` entity.

 ### Immutable `Article` Definition

-In the [standard article implementation](#the-article-entity), we saw how much code we need for creating a simple POJO class with the builder.
+In the [standard article implementation](#the-article-entity), we saw how much code we need for creating a simple POJO class with a builder.
 Thankfully, with Immutables, we can get all that for free by annotating an abstract class:

 ```java